zipkinlab/DiRenzo_etal_2018_EcoApps/README.md

 When using this material, please give credit to the appropriate citation:

 DiRenzo, G. V., E. Zipkin, E. C. Grant, J. A. Royle, A. V. Longo, K. Z. Zamudio, and K. R. Lips.
 In review.
 Eco-evolutionary rescue promotes host-pathogen coexistence.
-Ecology.

 For permission to the original data files, please contact Dr. Karen R. Lips (krlips@umd.edu).